Skip to main content

 Merry Christmas to you and your family.

-I hope this season gives you the kind of rest that actually feels like rest: slow mornings, good food, people you love nearby, and a few moments where nothing needs to be rushed.
+I hope this season brings you the kind of rest that truly feels restful: slow mornings, good food, people you love nearby, and a few moments where nothing needs to be rushed.

-I’ve been thinking about how much your friendship has meant this year.
-Some people make life louder.
-You make it steadier, kinder, and a lot more fun.
+I’ve been thinking about how much your friendship has meant to me this year.
+Some people make life louder, but you make it steadier, kinder, and a lot more fun.

 With love,